andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  estimating b below the true value, and the 60% is 5951/10000, so the difference is minor).

+GOING THROUGH EACH piece of code listed below, in turn, and rerunning using command line (not replacing figures or saving .RData) to check get same, or close enough, answer.

 **PROB DELETE: Some code then broke (due to indexing) and is now fixed, but I may not have re-run all code from scratch under 3.2.3.
 If you encounter problems then please contact me.